Boxing-Hearn says Fury v Joshua will be in Saudi Arabia in August | Sports-Games

 Boxing-Hearn says Fury v Joshua will be in Saudi Arabia in August

-Saudi Arabia will host the world heavyweight boxing title unification fight between Tyson Fury and Anthony Joshua in August, promoter Eddie Hearn said on Tuesday.
-Joshua holds the IBF, WBO, WBA and IBO titles while fellow Briton Fury is the WBC belt holder.
+A long-awaited world heavyweight boxing title unification fight between British rivals Tyson Fury and Anthony Joshua is set for Saudi Arabia in August, promoter Eddie Hearn said on Tuesday.
+Joshua, 31, holds the IBF, WBO, WBA and IBO titles while Fury, 32, is the WBC belt holder.

 "August the seventh, August the 14th.
-I think it's a very bad secret that the fight is happening in Saudi Arabia," Hearn told Sky Sports television.
+I think it's a very bad secret that the fight is happening in Saudi Arabia," Hearn, head of Matchroom Sport and Joshua's promoter, told Sky Sports television.
 "It's the same people we did the deal with for Andy Ruiz, that event was spectacular.
 As partners they were fantastic as well," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)